michaelkubina/rtng-js/README.md

 }
 ```

-You are allowed to enrich the datapack with your JSON data as long as you follow the notation rules.
-This way you will not break things and will be able to retrieve the data through some RTNG.js functions as well.
+You are allowed to enrich the datapack with your own metadata as long as you follow the notation rules.
+Retrieval of data through some RTNG.js functions should be possible as well.

 ```
 {